My mother says we came from Dublin, Ireland, with a bundle of clothes, a well-read Bible, and each other. And in our hearts we brought love and hope.

 “No. He’ll work for me,” I explained.

 “Then you’ve used the dollar well,” Father assured me.
 “I worked and have only two weeks’ pay in my pocket, but I sorely missed my little family.
 I’m home to stay.
-We’ll get enough to live somehow,” he said, smiling hopefully.
+We’ll make it somehow,” he said, smiling hopefully.

-“We’ll have enough to live just fine,” Mother agreed, beaming happily.
+“We’ll make it just fine,” Mother agreed, beaming happily.
 “The mule does most of the hard work, and the garden’s bigger so there will be more potatoes to sell.
 I can bake pies with the berries, and you can build a cart for the mule to carry our goods to town.”

 There was still barely enough money, but we were together again.
 I knew for sure that all riches aren’t to be laid upon a table for counting, or carted to town for selling and trading.
-Some riches, like the love and honest work of my parents and the loyal, faithful work of my mule, cannot be bought with money.
+Some riches, like the love and honest work of my parents and the loyal, faithful work of my mule, are not for hire.
 They are precious gifts, freely given when earned.
 And if the riches of the heart could be counted, then all the world would know how very prosperous we were as my mother and father sang and as I grew to be a man.